With enticing starting salaries and huge commission-earning potential take a look at the skills you'll need to become a successful salesperson

 Unleashing your personality is equally valuable when it comes to developing your customer service skills.
 Coming across as authentic and engaging will endear you to others and gain their trust.

-'People buy people; you've just got to convince customers that you're the best person to sell the product to them,' he says.'
-An interview is the ultimate sale.
-You're selling your talents but, even more importantly, you're selling your personality.'
+Building a strong rapport with customers is important as you've got to convince them that you're the best person to sell them a product.
+There's no better time to show these skills than in your job interview as this is the ultimate sale.
+You're selling your talents but, even more importantly, you're selling your personality.